-Unity Outfitters is a holistic health focused lifestyle company, founded on the belief that what we put on our bodies matters as much as what we put in our bodies.
+Unity Outfitters is a holistic health focused lingerie manufacturer, founded on the belief that what we put on our bodies matters as much as what we put in our bodies.
 The products we offer are made using natural materials and ingredients that have been sourced responsibly.

 Our mission is to provide sustainable and ethical top quality goods for people who care about our planet and all life on it worldwide.
 We craft artisan goods with love and consideration, and are proud to share our process from start to finish with you all.